Business checking vs. personal checking: benefits and drawbacks

 Drawbacks can include:

-- Complicated record-keeping: Not having the tools that are tailored for running a business to help streamline bookkeeping and business-management.
+- Complicated record-keeping: Personal accounts don’t come with the tools tailored for running a business to help streamline bookkeeping and business management

 Can I use a personal checking account for business?

-If you are just starting out and your business is small with few transactions, it may be acceptable to temporarily use a personal checking account.
-However, as your business grows, it may be a good option to switch to a business checking account to avoid complications and confusion down the road and gain access to features such as merchant processing services, payroll services and employee debit cards.
+As your business grows, it may be a good option to open a business checking account to avoid complications and confusion down the road and gain access to features such as merchant processing services, payroll services and employee debit cards.

-- Gather documentation: To open a business checking account, you’ll need several documents.
-You might need your Social Security number (SSN) if you are the sole proprietor, employer identification number (EIN) or taxpayer identification number (TIN) if you are a corporation, partnership or business, and articles of incorporation, corporate bylaws or an operating agreement (if applicable).
-Your business license may also be required.
-You may also need personal information like your name, date of birth, contact information and a government-issued ID.
-Some banks may also require a first deposit to open an account and an estimation of monthly credit card sales.
+You may also need to provide personal information like your name, date of birth, contact information and a government-issued ID.
+Some banks may also require a first deposit to open an account and an estimate of monthly credit card sales.
 You can always contact the bank to determine exactly what documents they require.

-- Research options: Look for a business checking account that suits your transaction volume, fee preference and service needs.
-Also consider minimum balance requirements, online and mobile features, bank and ATM locations, and other services.
+Look for a business checking account that suits your transaction volume, fee preference and service needs.
+Also consider minimum balance requirements, online and mobile features, bank and ATM locations and other services.

-- Decide who needs access to the account: Employees or partners may need debit cards, the ability to sign checks, pay bills or manage other business financial transactions.
-Determine who should have access and what that access should be, and whether there should be any limits on access.
+Employees or partners may need debit cards, the ability to sign checks, pay bills or manage other business financial transactions.
+Determine who should have access and whether there should be any limits.

-- Open the account: You may be able to do this online or by visiting a local bank branch.
+You may be able to open an account online or by visiting a local bank branch.
 Take the required documents and be prepared to make a minimum deposit (if required).
+You may want to connect your account to your banking mobile app for easier access.

 To ensure a smooth transition, plan to open your business account and update your payment information during a slow period for your business.
 This can help minimize disruptions during the switch and give you time to resolve any issues that arise.